 30 credits

-There are technology-enhanced learning opportunities for collaboration, networking and peer feedback will be available via the virtual learning environment (VLE) discussion forum.
+There are technology-enhanced learning opportunities for collaboration, networking and peer feedback, available via the VLE discussion forum.

-The tutors for your course have experience teaching in schools.
+The tutors for your course have significant experience of teaching in schools.
 They continue to be actively involved in a range of education related activities, such as further study, research and direct work with schools and in educational settings.

 There is a wide range of facilities at our Kingston Hill campus, where this course is based.